Director

 Ross Eldridge - Schwartz

-Also, more than twice, I've discussed the 1983 Christmas staple, A Christmas Story, the movie about Ralphie Parker and his quest for the Red Ryder BB Gun, based on the book In God We Trust, All Others Pay Cash ShepherdI might as well make the entire blog about A Christmas Story.
+Also, more than twice, I've discussed the 1983 Christmas staple, A Christmas Story, the movie about Ralphie Parker and his quest for the Red Ryder BB Gun, based on the book In God We Trust, All Others Pay Cash by Shepherd.

 Back in November 2019, I shared my thoughts as to whether A Christmas Story is a stupid movie or not.

-I then reviewed the 1994 sequel It Runs in the Family (aka My Summer Story).
 Sometime after that, I attempted to make a comparison between A Christmas Story and the 2010 movie Diary of a Wimpy Kid.
-It's a stretch, but I did it.
+It's a stretch, but I did it anyways.

 I honestly thought that was going to be it for Jean Shepherd content.
-But... here you are!
-You know where this is going.
+But... here we are!

 Ollie Hopnoodle's Haven of Bliss is the second movie to follow A Christmas Story.